hamarituc/gentoo-overlay/README.md

 ### Siril

 Siril is an astronomical image processing software.
-This repo also contains needed dependencies which are not available from the standard repo.
+This repo also contains needed dependencies which are not available from the standard repo as well as a python library for scripting Siril.

 Acknowledgement: These ebuild are based on the work of
  * Ctibor Brančík